apache/drill/_docs/configure-drill/configuration-options/040-persistent-configuration-storage.md

 ---
 title: "Persistent Configuration Storage"
-date:
+date: 2017-08-08 21:12:16 UTC
 parent: "Configuration Options"
 ---
 Drill stores persistent configuration data in a persistent configuration store (PStore).
+The data stored in a PStore includes state information for storage plugins, query profiles, and ALTER SYSTEM settings.
 This data is encoded in JSON or Protobuf format.
-Drill can use the local file system or a distributed file system, such as HDFS, to store this data.
-The data stored in a PStore includes state information for storage plugins, query profiles, and ALTER SYSTEM settings.
+Drill can write this data to the local file system or a distributed file system, such as HDFS.
+As of Drill 1.11, Drill can store query profiles in memory instead of writing the profiles to disk.

 The default type of PStore configured depends on the Drill installation mode.
 The following table provides the persistent storage mode for each of the Drill
 modes:

 | Mode        | Description                                                                                                                                                                          |